LabKey/Dockerfile/README.md

 ## Whats different about this Dockerfile versus others?

 This repo and Dockerfile have been built from the ground up to support LabKey products that include Spring Boot/Embedded Tomcat which can be configured using `application.properties` files.
+This change was made to simplify the installation of LabKey by reducing the dependencies required to get LabKey products off the ground.
+And to increase the configurability of LabKey products running within containers.

 ## Crucial Environment Variables